Searchresults

 Do you want your students to work together in class, while they all take responsibility for (part of) the work?
 Then try the jigsaw teaching method!

 What is Jigsaw?Jigsaw is a form of collaborative learning, and goes back to the principle of a jigsaw puzzle.
-The lecturer divides …
+The …

 Read more -